Part 2: Objects and Properties

 1. Bring the 2D Graphics window to the front.

-2. Zoom in or out in order to get a good view of MyPlane's () flight route.
+2. Zoom in or out to get a good view of MyPlane's () flight route.

 3. When finished, bring the 3D Graphics window to the front.